Ikeja: Economy

+Airlines

 Several airlines have their head offices located in Ikeja.
 Arik Air's head office is in the Arik Air Aviation Centre on the grounds of Murtala Muhammed Airport.
 Aero Contractors has its head office on the grounds of Murtala Muhammed Airport.
 Other airlines with Ikeja head offices include Overland Airways, Air Peace, Associated Aviation, and Dana Air.
 In addition, Virgin Atlantic has its Nigerian office in "The Place" in Ikeja.

 At one point, Nigeria Airways had its head office in Airways House.
 Before it was dissolved, Afrijet Airlines had its head office in the NAHCO Building on the grounds of the airport.
 Bellview Airlines had its headquarters in the Bellview Plaza.
 Other now-defunct airlines with head offices in Ikeja include Air Nigeria (formerly Nigerian Eagle and Virgin Nigeria Airways), on the 9th Floor of Etiebets Place, Sosoliso Airlines, and ADC Airlines.

+Television studios

+Ikeja is home to Nigeria's most important television studios, such as Channels TV and African Independent TV, as well as associated advertising agencies.